ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 brew --version
 ```

 If Homebrew is installed, the command will print the version number of Homebrew that is installed.
-Otherwise, it will print an error message saying that the command is not found.
+Otherwise, it will print an error message saying the command is not found.
 If it is not installed, refer to the installation tutorial below:

 <details>